 His attention is drawn to Mr. Synapse, and he walks over to greet him.

 ‘Mom!
 I’ve missed you, Mom!’
 Taïga jumps up and down with excitement, ‘Did you know the sun NEVER shines here?
 Granny said we’d visit Monte Vista soon and now you’re here!
-And I’m playing the Swan in the school ballet set up this spring…Can you come?
+And I danced the Diamond Fairy at the Spring festival last year… I wish you could have been there.
 I can do perfect échappées now, I’ll show you!’

 ‘Oh, darling, I’ve missed you too!
 Has Granny given you my birthday present?’